Sousastep/SousaFX-docs/docs/content/mainstutter.rst

 - toggle left of staircase

    determines if the stutter's startpoint modulation amount decreases as accel decreases, or sticks to its maximum value.

+- button

+   Selects a random subdivision. :ref:`Bound <Controller Bindings>` to ``Main Input Stutter Random Rhythm``

+- stutter volume

+   The volume of the stutter.

+- subdiv menu

+   The rhythm of the subdivision.
+Attached to binding's subdivisions.

+- sync

+   Same as the subdiv menu.

+- accel

+   Slow down and speed up the stutter FX.
+Upon returning to the default speed, the stutter will resync to the downbeat. :ref:`Bound <Controller Bindings>` to ``Main Input Stutter Accel`` or ``Looper Stutter Accel``.

+- window

+   Prevents clicks by quickly muting the stutter at the loop point.
+Determines how long muting should take.

+- offset

+   Positive offset can improve transients at the beginning of the loop by shifting them outside of the declick window.

+- vol dip

+   Determines how much the stutter volume will decrease as the acceleration increases from neutral.

+- rightmost menu

+   Multiplies the stutter's subdivision.

+- centermost menu

+   Adjusts the staircase's offset.

 Tremolo
 -------